yenchenlin/paper-notes/black_box_attack.md

 ### Method
 Since adversarial examples transfer between architectures, we can

-1. learning a substitute DNN approximating the target using a dataset constructed with synthetic inputs and labels observed from the oracle
+1. Substitute Model Training: learn a substitute DNN approximating the target using a dataset constructed with synthetic inputs and labels observed from the oracle
-2. Craft adversarial example using this substitute
+2. Adversarial Sample Crafting: craft adversarial example using the substitute trained by first step

 Generally, the goal of the adversary is to produce a **minimally** altered, i.e., imperceptible, version of input which will be misclassifyed by target model.